simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 - [x] Keyboard map and hotkeys with [ThinkpadAssistant](https://github.com/MSzturc/ThinkpadAssistant) `thanks to @MSzturc`

-- [x] Trackpad, Trackpoint and physical buttons `two fingers swipe and three fingers gestures`
+- [x] Trackpad, Trackpoint and physical buttons `with all macOS gestures working thnks to VoodooRMI`

 - [x] SIP and FileVault 2 can be enabled